Skip to content

 6. Strengthening transitions and post-16 support

-The event will be attended by councillors, representatives from health education and social care, and parent carer representatives.
-Parent carers will make up about one third of the attendees, and our Experts by Experience (young people with SEND) will represent children and young people.
+The event was attended by councillors, representatives from health education and social care, parent carer representatives and Experts by Exerience.

-• Hero Slinn, Director of Inclusion and Skills
+Hero Slinn, Director of Inclusion and Skills, opens the Summit with a welcome address.

 Need more information?